Superuser666-Sigil/SigilDERG-Finetuner/README.md

   - `--num-workers 1`: Sequential evaluation (slower but uses less CPU)
   - `--num-workers 4`: Use 4 parallel workers
   - `--num-workers None`: Auto-detect (default)

+The evaluation system also reuses a template Cargo project to avoid the overhead of running `cargo new` for every sample, further improving throughput.

 This dramatically speeds up evaluation for large sample sets, making hyperparameter sweeps and RLAIF loops more practical.